hmbotelho/FIS_analysis/README.md

     * **Folder location > Results**: Specify the folder where the results of the analysis will be saved.

+    If `Load settings?` is checked Fiji will ask for the settings file generated during the test mode.
+This loads all settings except the regular expression and folder locations.

 	The demonstration dataset included with this guide was analyzed using the following settings:

     <a name="parameters-ij"></a>